World Meteorological Organization: Meteorological codes

 In keeping with its mandate to promote the standardization of meteorological observations, the WMO maintains numerous code forms for the representation and exchange of meteorological, oceanographical, and hydrological data.
 The traditional code forms, such as SYNOP, CLIMAT and TEMP, are character-based and their coding is position-based.
 Newer WMO code forms are designed for portability, extensibility and universality.
 These are BUFR, and, for gridded geo-positioned data, GRIB.

 Recognitions received

 In 2007, the Intergovernmental Panel on Climate Change (IPCC), a joint creation of the WMO and the United Nations Environment Programme (UNEP), received the Nobel Peace Prize "for their efforts to build up and disseminate greater knowledge about anthropogenic (man-made) climate change, and to lay the foundations for the measures that are needed to counteract such change."

+In 2025, WMO's IMO Legacy Collection was inscribed on UNESCO's Memory of the World International Register.
+The collection consists of physical and digital books, pamphlets, maps, and graphs published by IMO during the nineteenth and early-twentieth centuries.
+It is currently being digitized and made available from WMO's e-Library.